chrisiaut/socialcube_help/en/actions.md

 Will give you detailed information on how many XP were earned by the user.

 ## [Courses](/courses.html) (subjects)
-Get a lost of all courses this user is a member of.
-Courses are essentially the classes or subject the user is being graded in.
+Get a list of all courses this user is a member of.
+Courses are essentially the classes or subjects the user is being graded in.

 ## [Cubes](/cubes.html)
 Get the amount of cubes of a user (explanation on the page).